percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/backup_scenarios/compressed_backup.rst

 .. note::

-   .. include:: ../.res/contents/instruction.repository.enabling.txt

-   .. seealso:: :ref:`installing_from_binaries`
+      Enable the repository: :bash:`percona-release enable-only tools release`

+      If you intend to use Percona XtraBackup in combination with the upstream MySQL Server, you only need to enable the ``tools``
+      repository: :bash:`percona-release enable-only tools`.

-If you want to speed up the compression you can use the parallel compression, which can be enabled with :option:`xtrabackup --compress-threads` option.
+If you want to speed up the compression you can use the parallel compression, which can be enabled with `xtrabackup --compress-threads` option.
 Following example will use four threads for compression:

 .. code-block:: bash